nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 > <b>Note:</b> The redo command will call `popRedo()` method in `StackUndoRedo`and `redo()` method in `RedoableCommand` .

 Step 5.
-The user executes clear.
+The user executes listcustomers.
 Due to not being an `UndoCommand` or `RedoCommand`, it causes the `redoStack` to be cleared.
+Commands that are not undoable are not added into the `undoStack`.

 ![UndoRedo0](images/UndoRedo7.png)

-Step 6.
-User executes listcustomers command.
-Commands that are not undoable are not added into the `undoStack`.

 #### Design considerations: